enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-v7/getting-started.md

 The API key looks something like this: source-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 When you have gotten it, insert it in the Api key input field.

+### Preview API key

+Optional API key, serves the purpose of ingesting draft and unpublished content to the secondary (preview) source.
+Can be leveraged for your content editors to preview content, similarly to in-built 'Save & Preview' functionality in Umbraco.

+Before you can insert a Preview API key, you must have created a Source within the [Enterspeed Management](https://app.enterspeed.com/source).

+Enterspeeds connector will automatically push data to relevant primary or secondary sources based on actions performed in Umbraco backoffice, such as - Unpublish, trash, save, publish, etc.

+### Testing connection

-When you have inserted the Enterspeed endpoint and the Api key click on Test connection and make sure that you get a successful response.
-When you do go ahead and Save configuration.
+When you have inserted the Enterspeed endpoint and the API key(-s) click on Test connection and make sure that you get a successful response.
+When you do go ahead and Save the configuration.

 ## Web.config app settings
 For Web.config, please use the following appSettings: